 For a complete list of QA warnings in memoQ, see this Help topic.

-- Source to target: Select this radio button to check if all source terms have their translations on the target side, or if identical terms have different translations on the target side.
+▪Source to target: Select this radio button to check whether all source terms have their translations on the target side, or whether identical terms have different translations on the target side.

-Target to source: Select this radio button to check whether identical target terms have different source terms.
+▪Target to source: Select this radio button to check whether identical target terms have different source equivalents.

-- Warn if forbidden term is used: Check this check box to display a warning if a term marked as forbidden is used.
+▪Warn if forbidden term is used: Check this check box to display a warning if term marked as forbidden is used.
 If you check this, you can refine the check even more:

-- Even if there is no source equivalent: Check this to warn about the forbidden term even if the term base does not have a "source" term for it.
+▪Even if it has no source equivalent: Check this to warn about the forbidden term even if the term base does not have a "source" term for it.